ankitchouhan119/Terraza-restaurant-website.github.io/README.md

 constraints and assumptions, the discussion includes the final features of the system.
 The section has been finished with a breakdown of the requirements.

+A full AMOS system is software described in this SRS.
+The model utilizes various pieces of hardware and software and additionally connects to external systems.
+Thus, even though the software handles the majority of the system's functionality, it also physically interacts with people and relies on several external interfaces for persistence and unhandled tasks.
+System Interfaces
+To handle customer billing quickly and easily, AMOS interfaces with an existing payment system, such as a cash register and softwareaccessible credit system.
+The payment system must be functional to inform the AMOS system whether the payment was successful or unsuccessful.